Tyulis/3DSkit/Readme.md

 *	python3 (tested under python 3.5 and 3.6, but it should work from 3.2 to 3.6+)
 *	Pillow (Fork of PIL, use sudo apt-get install python3-pil)
+*	NumPy (not absolutely needed, but it's better to have it)
 *	struct (it should be installed by default with python3)

 Contributing